News: From the link

 As for the Puget Sound stranding, scientists may never know for sure why the sturgeon got caught, other than the pursuit of a meal.

 "It looks like they chose to overextend their visit on the mud flats," James said.
-"The feeding must have been pretty g
+"The feeding must have been pretty good."

 No comments: